Robert Gustafsson

-Carl Robert Olof Gustafsson (born 20 December 1964) is a Swedish comedian, actor, and member of Killinggänget.
+Carl Robert Olof Gustafsson (born 20 December 1964) is a Swedish comedian, actor, screenwriter and member of Killinggänget.
 He has sometimes been called "the funniest man in Sweden".

 Style of comedy

 While Killinggänget is mostly known for its use of irony and pop-culture references, Gustafsson usually employs a more traditional and physical style of comedy, such as slapstick and playing characters with highly exaggerated personalities.
 He is well known for his range of voices and accents, and his tendency to play people who end up hurting themselves.
 This style is a lot more pronounced when he is working solo or with other people outside Killinggänget.

 Some of the roles that Robert has portrayed include: